Table of Contents

 Local Network and Fully Offline Control

-Local network (LAN-based) systems communicate through your router but do not need outside internet access.
+Local network (LAN-based) systems communicate through your router but do not need outside internet access, a structure consistent with edge and local IoT control architecture described by IEEE standards.
 If your internet provider goes down but your router remains powered, your lights can still respond while you are on the property.

 Fully offline systems do not rely on Wi-Fi at all.
 They use RF remotes, Bluetooth, wall switches, timers, or hardwired control panels.
 It is similar to using a TV remote instead of streaming through the cloud—the control happens directly on-site.